Business Strategic Planning Management consulting and implementation services for both Greenfield and Brownfield hospital projects

 Business plan for your project

 - Promoters KT

 - Business Proposal

-This is for those promoters who have experience of running a business and wish to only understand the financial viability of the business to decide on venturing into hospital project.
+This is for those promoters who have experience of running a business.
+And also wish to only understand the financial viability of the business to decide on venturing into hospital strategic planning project.

 Both these reports – DPR and Business Plan are very much necessary if the promoters are looking for funds.
 It can be a bankable report or specific to investors, or a combination of both.
 The report includes parameters in line with what the bankers expect to be.